NETWAYS/ElasticArmor/doc/06-Authorization.md

 ### <a id="authorization-privileges-restrictions"></a> Restrictions

-A restriction consists of includes, excludes and permissions.
+A restriction consists of includes and optionally excludes and permissions.
 Depending on the scope you have several ways to define includes and excludes.

 > **Note:**
 >